 5.2 Reporting bullying complaints

-5.2.1 Students: A student who is being bullied, or who is worried about another student being bullied, should complain without delay and can do so in several ways.
-S/he can:
+5.2.1 Students: A student who is being bullied, or who is worried about another student being bullied, should make a complaint without delay and can do so in several ways.
+The student may:

-· tell his/her parents, his/her Head of Year or a Personal Tutor, or member of the College administration staff;
+- tell their parents, their Head of Year or a Personal Tutor, or member of the College administration staff;

-· contact the designated Child Protection Officer of the Social Services Department (Glen Peache, telephone: 0207 361 3317) for advice.
+- contact the designated Child Protection Officer of the Local Social Services

 5.2.2 Parents: Parents who are concerned that their child is being bullied should inform their child’s personal tutor or Head of Year without delay.

-5.4 Assessment: The victim’s Head of Year will normally see the victim and (unless the case is very serious) any witnesses without delay and form an initial view of the allegation.
+5.4 Assessment: The DSL or Deputy DSL will see the victim and (unless the case is very serious) any witnesses without delay, and form an initial view of the allegation.
 The assessment will consider:

-· is it a “one-off” incident involving an individual or a group?
+- if it is a ‘one-off’ incident involving an individual or a group

-· is it part of a pattern of behaviour by an individual or a group?
+- if it is part of a pattern of behaviour by an individual or a group

-· can the alleged bully be seen on a no-names basis?
+- if the alleged bully can be seen on a no-names basis

 At this stage, the possible outcomes for an incident which is not too serious include: